 We warmly welcome Indigenous students to our university community.

 We acknowledge we’re on a learning journey to foster respectful learning environments for everyone.

 And we’re committed to doing our best to provide support for you to achieve your education and personal goals.

 Find out what to expect when you join our community on our Indigenous student experience page.

 The following resources can help you make your decision as you consider applying to Royal Roads:

 Talk with an education advisor or liaison in your home community, Métis Office or local Friendship Centre to learn about your options.
 If you live in British Columbia Aboriginal Learning Links also provides post-secondary information and resources.

 Hear what students have to say

 Find out what it’s really like to be a Royal Roads student by talking with an Indigenous student or graduate.
-Email our Indigenous student services coordinator Frankie Allen to get connected.
+Email our Indigenous student services coordinator Candice Cook to get connected.